adario7/flutter_stateless_chessboard/README.md

+This repo is a fork of [varunpvp/flutter_chessboard](https://github.com/varunpvp/flutter_chessboard) which merges the currently open pull requests and provides new features and fixes, including fixes for the compilation erros.
+This fork is a drop-in replacement: it does does not change existing original APIs (but does provide new options).

+---

 # flutter_stateless_chessboard

 A Stateless Chessboard Widget for Flutter.
 This package provides just the chessboard.
 The game logic can be implemented using [chess](https://pub.dev/packages/chess) library.
 Check example/main.dart file, for implementing game logic.

+### Screenshot

+Recording of `example/lib/main.dart`:

 <img src="https://github.com/varunpvp/flutter_chessboard/blob/main/preview.gif" alt="Simple Chess App]" width="400"/>